 Definition

-If at least 4% of sperms have a normal shape, the male is considered fertile and able to cause a pregnancy in a woman naturally.
+If at least 4% of sperms have a normal shape, the male is considered fertile and able to make a woman naturally.

-Some laboratories use the Kruger's strict criteria to evaluate a semen sample as well.
-In such cases, your report will contain a diagnosis based on both criteria.
+Some laboratories use the Kruger's strict criteria to evaluate a semen sample as well as those of the WHO.

-In accordance with Kruger's strict criteria, teratozoospermia is present when more than 85% of spermatozoa have an abnormal shape.
-As one shall see, this criteria is far stricter than the ones published by the WHO.
+According to Kruger's strict criteria, teratozoospermia is present when more than 85% of spermatozoa have an abnormal shape.
+This criteria is far stricter than the ones published by the WHO.

-In other words, the borderline to consider whether a man has teratozoospermia or not is set at 15% of normal forms instead of 4%, which is the percent established by the WHO since 2010.
+In other words, the borderline to consider whether a man has teratozoospermia is set at a minumum of 15% of spermatozoa with normal forms instead of 4%, which is the percent currently established by the WHO.

-Teratozoospermia is associated with male infertility in all cases, as it means that sperm are unable to meet the egg due to their abnormal shape.
+Teratozoospermia is associated with male infertility in all cases, as it means that sperm are unable to get to the egg due to their abnormal shape.

 The causes of abnormal sperm morphology are varied and in most cases difficult to determine.
 The following are the most common ones: